Portable Fridge in an EV

 However, some EVs – those with the a Vehicle 2 Load (V2L) facility – are supplied with electrical infrastructure and cables to connect the main battery to external accessories.

-To get more of an idea about this setup, read the specs for the 2023 MG EV (with V2L) here.
+To get more of an idea about this setup, read the specs for the 2023 MG EV (with V2L).

-The auxiliary 12V battery in an EV is similar to a regular ICE car starter battery, and is also used to power the EV’s Engine Control Unit (ECU) and the startup electronics for the main car battery.
-If this battery is flat your EV won’t be able to start, and the main battery won’t be able run the propulsion motor/s.
-This accessories battery is kept topped up by the main battery, via an electronic converter, when the car is in Drive.
+The 12V auxiliary/accessories battery in an EV is similar to a regular ICE car starter battery.
+As well as powering the various 12V accessories, is also used to power the EV’s Engine Control Unit (ECU) and the startup electronics for the main car battery.
+If the 12V auxiliary battery is flat your EV won’t be able to start, and the main battery won’t be able run the propulsion motor/s.
+The accessories battery is kept topped up by the main battery, via an electronic converter, when the car is in Drive.

 Like the starter battery in a car with an Internal Combustion Engine (ICE) the EV accessory battery is not designed to run accessories long term – it is not a deep cycle battery.